Thursday, February 5, 2026

 Section 2 of the Compensation Act 2006 is clear that an apology or offer of redress does not in itself constitute an admission of negligence or breach of statutory duty.

-A well-delivered apology reduces emotional temperature and increases perceived fairness.
+A well-delivered apology lowers tension and increases perceived fairness.

 Acknowledging the impact on the customer